WW-Digital/reactive-kinesis/README.md

 <a name="usage-usage-consumer"></a>
 ## Usage: Consumer
+`reactive-kinesis` provides two different ways to consume messages from Kinesis: [Actor Based Consumer](#actor-based-consumer) and [Akka Stream Source](#akka-stream-source).

 ![Consumer Architecture](https://www.lucidchart.com/publicSegments/view/69b7b7d1-bc09-4dcc-ab1b-a0f7c6e1ffc6/image.png)

+<a name="actor-based-consumer"></a>
+### Actor Based Consumer

 Implementing the consumer requires a simple actor which is responsible for processing messages sent to it by the library.
 We call this the `Event Processor`.
 Upon creating an instance of the `KinesisConsumer`, internally one `ConsumerWorker` (this is different from the KCL Worker) is created per shard (shards are distributed amongst consumers automatically).
 This consumer worker is what sends messages to the
 `Event Processor`.
 Note that the `Event Processor` is shared amongst ALL shards, so it is important not to cache the sender of previous messages.
 It is perfectly valid to use a router to spread the work amongst many `Event Processor` actors.